kinghos/UniNotes/Part IA/Databases/Lecture 4.md

 Performance issues - a transaction implementing a conceptually simple update has a lot of work to do, possibly locking the whole table

+Breaking down tables e.g. table for people, table for films, reduces redundancy.
+A third table can be used to hold the relationship between the two.